mglu123/MealPrep_ML/README.md

 Function 3)`find_bad_apples()`: identify columns with outliers, their frequency and proportion
 ```
 This function uses a univariate approach to outlier detection.
-    It returns the indices of rows within a dataframe that contain variable values
+    It returns the indices of rows within a data frame that contain variable values
     which are at least 3 standard deviations from the norm of the variable (outliers),
     as well as how many outliers exist within those rows.